vEnhance/1802/src/matrix.typ

   $
   We encode it as a matrix by writing the columns side by side, getting what you expect:
   $ I " encoded as " mat(1,0,0;0,1,0;0,0,1). $
+  This gives a more natural reason why the identity matrix is the one with $1$'s on the diagonal and $0$'s elsewhere (compared to the "well try multiplying by it" you learned in high school).
 ]

+#todo[Write more examples]

-== TEXT: Matrix multiplication <matrix-mult>
+== [SIDENOTE] Matrix multiplication <matrix-mult>

 In the prerequisites, I said that you were supposed to know the rule for multiplying matrices, so you should already know for example that
 $ mat(5,6;7,8) mat(1,2;3,4) = mat(23, 34; 31, 46). $

 The goal of this section is to now explain why matrix multiplication is defined in this funny way.
 We will see two results:

 - Multiplication of the matrix for $T$ by a column vector $bf(v)$